A Liquid-Fueled Reactor Network Model for Enhanced NOx Prediction in Gas Turbine Combustors: Methodology

 \subsubsection{Integrated Process Coupling}

 These three phenomena, namely breakup, heating and evaporation, are allowed to modify the liquid droplet.
-In the evaporator, using the TAB methodology described, we first assess breakup potential using the amplitude criterion (Equation~\ref{eq:amplitude}).
+In the evaporator, using the TAB methodology described, we first assess breakup potential using the amplitude criterion (Eq.~\ref{eq:amplitude}).
 When $A + \text{We}_g > 1.0$, breakup occurs and produces a new characteristic droplet radius $r$ via Eq.~\ref{eq:breakup_radius}.
 The droplet radius obtained after breakup serves as the initial condition for subsequent mass transfer calculations that include evaporation and heating.
 Unlike breakup and evaporation, which are decoupled, the evaporation and heating processes are coupled.
-The uniform temperature model (Eq.~\ref{eq:energy_balance}) evolves the droplet temperature, which influences the vapor pressure, and therefore, impacts the fuel vapor mass fraction at the surface via the following relationship ~\cite{amsden1989}:

-where $MW_{mix}$ is the vapor-free mixture molecular weight, $p_{g}$ is the gas pressure, and $p_v = p_v(T)$ is the temperature-dependent vapor pressure.
+The uniform temperature model (Eq.~\ref{eq:energy_balance}) evolves the droplet temperature, which influences the vapor pressure, and therefore, impacts the fuel vapor mass fraction at the surface via the following relationship ~\cite{amsden1989}: { } where $MW_{mix}$ is the vapor-free mixture molecular weight, $p_{g}$ is the gas pressure, and $p_v = p_v(T)$ is the temperature-dependent vapor pressure.
 Therefore, according to Eq.~\ref{eq:vapor_mass_fraction}, since the vapor pressure increases with temperature, higher droplet temperatures will result in a higher fuel mass fraction at the droplet surface, $Y_F$, which in turn drives an accelerated rate of evaporation via the driving force parameter, $B_d$ (Eqs. \ref{eq:bd_parameter} and \ref{eq:frossling}).
+Vapor pressure values used in this study were tabulated from experimental data \cite{edwards2017reference}.

-\subsubsection{$k-$means Clustering and Optimization}
+\subsubsection{$k$-means Clustering and Optimization}

 \textit{$k$-means Clustering}